-- > The Senior Management Team comprises of the above plus the following: - The Assistant Principal: Curriculum: Graeme Balfour - The Assistant Principal: Head of Student Services Upper Sixth: Lois Scholes - The Assistant Principal: Head of Student Services Lower Sixth: Jonty Leach - The Strategic Manager for Marketing & Schools Liaison: Danny Price - Head of Information Systems: James Atkiss
+- > The Senior Management Team comprises of the above plus the following: - > The Assistant Principal: Curriculum: Graeme Balfour - > The Assistant Principal: Head of Student Services Upper Sixth: Cate Carey - > The Assistant Principal: Head of Student Services Lower Sixth: Jonty Leach - > The Strategic Manager for Marketing & Schools Liaison: Danny Price - > Head of Information Systems: James Atkiss

 The Deputy Principal is also Head of Student Services with managerial responsibility for tutorial support and Chaplaincy.
 Tutorial support for 16-19 students is delivered by a team of 12 Heads of Hall, each of whom is responsible for a team of tutors.
 Each tutor is responsible for a group of Lower Sixth, Upper Sixth or Third Year Sixth students.
 All 16-19 year old students have daily access to a personal tutor.
-The college allocates 1 hour 10 minutes per week to tutorial support; and all students have a weekly assembly time.
+The college allocates 1 hour 20 minutes per week to tutorial support; 50 minutes of this is the Tutorial Period and all students have a weekly assembly time.
 There are eight separate specialist tutor groups for the most able students across Upper and Lower Sixth.
-In addition, all students follow the General RE Programme.